NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Aiudara Seeker.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Arcana skill and the Portal Lore skill.
-You gain the [[Feats/Quick Identification|Quick Identification]] skill feat.
+You gain the [[Quick Identification|Quick Identification]] skill feat.

 *Source: Pathfinder #150: Broken Promises*
 *OGL*